le-shush/12-EmployeeTracker/README.md

 An sql CLI to access, add, delete and manage employees.

+## Disclaimer
-This project was created by refactoring code from the course, online forums, from friend's advice and with the help of ChatGPT and Github CoPilot to reduce development times.
+This project was created by refactoring code from the course, online forums, from friends' advice and with the help of ChatGPT and Github CoPilot to reduce development time.

 ## Table of Contents